 When you have finished these steps, be sure to save the configuration and re-start the MonitorWare Agent service.
-After the restart, the newly extended rule set will be executed.
-In addition, the rules defined so far, the new one will be carried out, emailing all events with ID 600 to the specified recipient.
+After the restart, the newly extended rule set is executed.
+In addition, the rules defined so far, the new one is carried out, emailing all events with ID 600 to the specified recipient.

-2.5.6 Alarming via Net Send
+2.6.6 Alarming via Net Send